dbow/futureplate/README.md

     * Simple Flux implementation inspired by (and probably pretty interchangeable with) Redux.
     * Top level `Store` object with as many child stores as necessary.
     * Simple cache for `Store` data.
-    * Only actions can update the stores.
+    * Only actions should update the stores.
     * Higher order components are used to add a `Store` reference to React `context` and to re-render components on any change to store.